 Non-Active Cases as of

 Known SMCM cases determined by SMCM administered test, self reporting, and contact tracing reports of individuals that were on the SMCM campus.
-These individuals have passed the 2-week isolation period and have determined to be “recovered”.
+These individuals have passed the 7-10 day isolation period and have been determined to be “recovered”.

 - 11/16/20 – Today we have an increased number of positive cases in our campus community.
 Some of the cases are in on-campus isolation and other cases are isolating off campus.
 The large number of people in quarantine shows our conservative approach to the health of our community.
 Please follow campus guidelines, maintain social distance, and use the SMCM Symptom Tracker daily to help our community be as safe as possible.